Optimized Link State Routing Protocol: Other approaches

 The problem of routing in ad hoc wireless networks is actively being researched, and OLSR is but one of several proposed solutions.
 To many, it is not clear whether a whole new protocol is needed, or whether OSPF could be extended with support for wireless interfaces.

 In bandwidth- and power-starved environments, it is interesting to keep the network silent when there is no traffic to be routed.
 Reactive routing protocols do not maintain routes, but build them on demand.
 As link-state protocols require database synchronisation, such protocols typically use the distance vector approach, as in AODV and DSDV, or more ad hoc approaches that do not necessarily build optimal paths, such as Dynamic Source Routing.

 For more information see the list of ad hoc routing protocols.

 OLSR version 2

-OLSRv2 has been published by the IETF in April 2014.
+OLSRv2 was published by the IETF in April 2014 as a standards-track protocol.
 It maintains many of the key features of the original including MPR selection and dissemination.
 Key differences are the flexibility and modular design using shared components: packet format packetbb, and neighborhood discovery protocol NHDP.
 These components are being designed to be common among next generation IETF MANET protocols.
 Differences in the handling of multiple address and interface enabled nodes is also present between OLSR and OLSRv2.